SRCH2/srch2-ngn/documentation/docs/advanced-topics.md

 ###Search on Fields

-By default one search term can search on all the *searchable* fields that are defined in the *Indexable.getSchema()* method.
-A search term can be confined to only search on one specific field by calling the *searchSpecificField()* method.

-For example we can set the following search term to only search for the keyword "wind" in the field *title*.
+By default a record is a matching answer for a keyword as long as the keyword appears in one of the *searchable* fields defined in the schema returned by *Indexable.getSchema()* method.
+If we want to specify attributes in which a keywords needs to appear, we can use the *searchSpecificField()* method.
+For example, we can set the following search term to only search for the keyword "wind" in the field *title*.
 ```
   new SearchableTerm("wind").searchSpecificField("title");
 ```

+<h1> Give an example to show how to specify multiple attributes for a
+term. </h1>

 ####Prefix Condition

+In type-ahead search, we may want to treat a term, especially the last term ("ame" in the example query "beaty ame") as a prefix condition.
+That is, a record is considered to match this term if the record has a keyword (e.g., "american") with this term as a prefix.
+To specify such a condition, we can call the member method of the *SearchableTerm*

-We can call its member method *setIsPrefixMatching()* to enable or disable prefix matching on this keyword.
+*setIsPrefixMatching()* to enable or disable prefix matching on this keyword.
 By default, it is "false", i.e., a *SearchableTerm* object is treated as a complete-word condition.